AT&T: Overcharging government agencies

 In 2020 AT&T paid out $48 million to settle a lawsuit with 30 government entities.
 The suit (under the California False Claims Act) related to contractual undertakings to provide services at "the lowest cost available".
 AT&T denied any wrongdoing in the matter.

 One America News Network

 An investigative report by Reuters in 2021 revealed that AT&T played a key role in creating, funding and sustaining One America News Network (OAN), a far-right TV network known for promoting conspiracy theories.
 According to 2020 sworn testimony by an OAN accountant, 90% of OAN's revenue came from AT&T. According to OAN founder Robert Herring Sr., AT&T wanted to create a conservative network to compete with Fox News.
 Court documents showed OAN promised to "cast a positive light" on AT&T during newscasts.
 AT&T denied the allegations.
-Comedian John Oliver criticized AT&T in his weekly show for funding OAN.
+NAACP president Derrick Johnson and comedian John Oliver criticized AT&T for funding OAN.